Error-Robust Retrieval for Chinese Spelling Check: Experiments

-To evaluate the performance of InfoKNN-CSC, we select several advanced strong baseline methods: \textbf{BERT} is directly fine-tuned on the training data which is used by \citet{devlin2018bert} . \citet{wang2018hybrid} proposed \textbf{Hybrid} to cast CSC into sequence labeling problem solved by BiLSTM model. \textbf{FASpell} designed by \citet{hong2019faspell} is a model that consists of a denoising autoencoder and a decoder. \textbf{SpellGCN} \citep{cheng2020spellgcn} integrates the confusion set to the correction model through GCNs to improve CSC performance. \textbf{PLOME} \citep{liu2021plome} is a task-specific pretrained language model which jointly learns how to understand language and correct spelling errors. \textbf{REALISE} \citep{xu2021read} is a multimodel model which captures and mixes the semantic, phonetic and graphic information to perform Chinese spelling check. \textbf{ECOPO} \citep{li2022past} is an error-driven contrastive probability optimization framework and can be combined with other CSC models.
-ECOPO combined with REALISE is the previous state-of-the-art method on SIGHAN13/14/15 datasets.
+For better comparison of our method, we selected several advanced baseline methods with the same experimental settings as ours: \textbf{FASpell} designed by \citet{hong2019faspell} is a model that consists of a denoising autoencoder and a decoder. \textbf{SpellGCN} \citep{cheng2020spellgcn} integrates the confusion set to the correction model through GCNs to improve CSC performance. \textbf{PLOME} \citep{liu2021plome} is a task-specific pretrained language model to correct spelling errors. \textbf{REALISE} \citep{xu2021read} is a multimodal CSC model which captures and mixes the semantic, phonetic and morphologic information. \textbf{ECOPO} \citep{li2022past} is an error-driven contrastive probability optimization framework and can be combined with other CSC models.
+In addition, popular large language models like ChatGPT \footnote{\url{https://chat.openai.com/}} have recently made great progress and performed well on various tasks and domains.
+Therefore, we also conduct experiments with ChatGPT on CSC, which will be discussed in Section \ref{chatgpt}.